 I don’t have a green thumb, and I only cook basic meals.
 I’m not really into DIY, and I have zero talent for turning old furniture into Instagrammable jewellery.
 But in spite of all this, I’ve mastered the art of making bread according to the principles of slow fermentation.

-I’m not the only one baking my own bread.
-A quick look at my Instagram feed shows me it’s on the verge of becoming viral.
-In this day and age, it’s fair to say that taking the time to do things ourselves, to make them with our own hands and — above all — to share them with those we love, creates a deep sense of satisfaction and comfort.
+Since last Spring, I am not alone baking my own bread.
+And I know why.
+Taking the time to make things with our own hands and — above all — to share them with those we love gives us a deep sense of satisfaction and comfort.

 The world needs anxiety-relief baking more than ever before.